kaianicole/edit-asr-captions/index.md

 #### What if you can't tell what a word/sound is?
 {: .no_toc}
 Sometimes the audio quality or background noises make it difficult to tell what was said.
 Make a best effort to figure out what the missing word is, and consult a second person.
-If the word is still not identified, type `[inaudible]`.
+If the word is still not identified, add `[inaudible]`.
 Do not guess.

 ### False starts, filler words, repeated words, and more
 Many speakers may use filler words (um, uh) or repeat the same word multiple times in a row while they speak.
 They may also make a false start in their speech, then start over.
 These elements do not need to be captured in captions.
 - Delete filler words
 - Only use one instance of a repeated or stammered word
-- If their false start is brief, just include the actual start.
+- If the false start is brief, just include the actual start.

-While captioning conventions can vary on how they approach these situations, use your judgement to support understandability and readability of the captions.
+Captioning conventions vary on how they approach these situations.
+Make editorial choices that prioritize understandability and readability of the captions.

 ### General practices
-- Numbers: spell out one to ten, use numerals for the rest.
+- Numbers: spell out `one` to `ten`, use numerals for the rest.
-	- Spell out numbers at the beginning of sentence.
+	- Spell out numbers at the beginning of sentence. `Thirty people attended the event.`
 	- Do not mix methods spelled out and numerals in the same sentence, but choose one method and stick with it.
 	- There are many different considerations with numbers.
 If you want to explore more, visit the [DCMP Captioning Key - Numbers](https://dcmp.org/learn/captioningkey/606)
 - Capitalization: follow normal capitalization conventions.
-Only use all caps to indicate shouting
+All caps indicates shouting.
+Use sparingly.
 - Spelling: If a speaker spells out a word, type out the letters with dashes between.
-For example: H-E-L-L-O
+For example: `H-E-L-L-O`
-- Websites: Put in the url as it would appear in a browser, even if the speaker spells it out
+- Websites: Put in the url as it would appear in a browser, even if the speaker spells it out. `www.dcmp.org`
 - Quoted material: If the speaker is quoting/reading someone else, but a quotation mark at the front of each caption segment.
 Do not add a closing segment until they are finished.

 ***